 Learn About Food Stamps Denials and Appeals

 A food stamps denial can occur for numerous reasons.
 You can have your food stamps application denied when submitting it to your state agency for the first time.
 It is also possible for your benefits to be terminated even after you have been receiving food stamps, also known as the Supplemental Nutrition Assistance Program (SNAP), for any period of time.
 Denials usually occur when you do not meet the initial eligibility criteria for SNAP or after your circumstances change in such a way that you no longer qualify for food stamps.
 The food stamps appeal process allows you to address any concerns you may have about your case.
 By appealing a decision with your state benefits office, the agency will reevaluate your food stamps eligibility.
 While reviews do not change the laws governing SNAP, an appeal will ensure a fair outcome in your food assistance case.
-You can learn how to appeal SNAP benefits denial decisions and find out what options you have after the elimination or reduction of your benefits in our free senior benefits guide.
+You can learn about the process of appealing SNAP benefits denial decisions and get information about what to do after the elimination or reduction of your benefits in our free senior benefits guide.

 What is the Emergency Food Assistance Program (TEFAP)?